Are Charter Flights Safe?

 Overall, the industry is exceptionally safe.
-U.S.-registered business jets experienced significantly fewer total accidents and fatalities in 2013 versus 2012 according to a preliminary report from Aviation International News.
-U.S.-registered corporate jets were involved in 14 accidents last year, compared with 34 in 2012.
-Although there were six fatal accidents in 2013, none were Part-135 chartered flights.
-All six fatal crashes occurred with Part 91 private “owner flights” (in small non-commercial aircraft).
-In comparison, an average of 93 people are killed every in car accidents on U.S. roads.
+A 10-year review of private aviation accidents found that U.S.-registered business jets experienced significantly fewer total accidents and fatalities than private, non-chartered aircraft.
+Between 2010 and 2020, U.S.-registered corporate jets were involved in 3 accidents with 18 total fatalities, compared to 8 accidents and 85 fatalities in non-registered, independently flown aircraft.
+Only three incidents over the entire decade were Part-135 chartered flights, while the others occurred under Part 91 private “owner flights” (in small non-commercial aircraft).
+Many of these incidents were the result of unqualified pilots, highlighting the importance of adequate qualifications and training.
+In comparison, an average of 93 people are killed every year in car accidents on U.S. roads.

 The FAA also imposes strict requirements for pilots of private charter aircraft.
-They have to be U.S. citizens, have spotless police records, be medically certified by an FAA examiner, and meet minimum training and flight-hour requirements.
+They have to be U.S. citizens, have a spotless background check, be medically certified by an FAA examiner, and meet minimum training and flight-hour requirements.
 Pilots of chartered flights must meet many of the same requirements as pilots of commercial airlines.
-They need an Airport Transport License which requires more hours of flying time than a commercial certificate/ pilot’s license (at least 1,500 hours).
+They even need an Airport Transport License, which requires more hours of flying time than a commercial certificate/ pilot’s license (at least 1,500 hours).
 It takes a non-military pilot an average of four to six years of regular flying and testing before they are qualified to carry passengers.